mariunaise/HDA-Thesis/content/SMHD.typ

 == Experiments<sect:smhd_experiments>

 We tested the implementation of @sect:smhd_implementation with the dataset of @dataset.
-The dataset contains counts of positives edges of a toggle flip flop at a set evaluation time $D$.
+The dataset contains counts of positives edges of a ring oscillator at a set evaluation time $D$.
 Based on the count and the evaluation time, the frequency of a ring oscillator can be calculated using: $f = 2 dot frac(k, D)$.
 Because we want to analyze the performance of the S-Metric method over different temperatures, both during enrollment and reconstruction, we are limited to the experimental measurements of @dataset which varied the temperature during the FPGA operation.
 We will have measurements of $50$ FPGA boards available with $1600$ and $1696$ ring oscillators each.
+The two measurement sets are obtained from different slices of the FPGA board where the only difference to note is the number of ring oscillators available.
 To obtain the values to be processed, we subtract them in pairs, yielding $800$ and $848$ ring oscillator frequency differences _df_.\
 Because we can assume that the frequencies _f_ are i.i.d., the difference _df_ can also be assumed to be i.i.d.
 To apply the values _df_ to our implementation of the S-Metric method, we will first transform them into the Tilde-Domain using an inverse CDF, resulting in uniform distributed values $tilde(x)$.
 Our resulting dataset consists of #glspl("ber") for quantization symbol widths of up to $6 "bits"$ evaluated with generated helper-data from up to $100 "metrics"$.
+In the following section, we will often set the maximum number of metrics to be $S=100$.
+This choice refers to the asymptotic behaviour of the @ber and can be equated with the choice $S arrow infinity$.
 //We chose not to perform simulations for bit widths higher than $6 "bits"$, as we will see later that we have already reached a bit error rate of approx. $10%$ for these configurations.
+#pagebreak()
 === Results & Discussion

 The bit error rate of different S-Metric configurations for naive labelling can be seen in @fig:global_errorrates.
 For this analysis, enrollment and reconstruction were both performed at room temperature. //and the quantizer was naively labelled.

 #figure(
-  image("../graphics/25_25_all_error_rates.svg", width: 95%),
+  image("../graphics/25_25_all_error_rates_fixed.svg", width: 90%),
   caption: [Bit error rates for same-temperature execution.
 Here we can already observe the asymptotic #glspl("ber") for higher metric numbers.
 The error rate is scaled logarithmically here.]
 )<fig:global_errorrates>